przemektests/testProject/README.txt

 - search box
 - opinion for public trends

-   There isn't one of main feature like add/delete/comment/like tweet posts because these options are available after register/log in.
-This action required provide private phone number for confirmation profile, so I can't do that.
+   Tests flow don't contain one of main feature like add/delete/comment/like tweet posts because these options are available after register/log in.
+This action require providing private phone number for confirmation profile, so I can't do that.